 The Nominating and Corporate Governance Committee consists of directors Glaske (Chairman), Morrow and Currin.
-Prior to September 21, 2010, it consisted of directors Glaske (Chairman), Currin, Michas and Morrow.
-The Nominating and Corporate Governance Committee held two meetings in 2010.
+The Nominating and Corporate Governance Committee held two meetings in 2012.
 The charter for the Nominating and Corporate Governance Committee is published on our website at www.lincolnedu.com.
 The Nominating and Corporate Governance Committee is responsible for, among other things, making recommendations to the board of directors with respect to corporate governance policies and reviewing and recommending changes to the Company's corporate governance guidelines that have been adopted by the board of directors.
 The Nominating and Corporate Governance Committee also recommends to the board of directors candidates for nomination for election as directors of the Company and appointments of directors as members of the committees of the board of directors.